botto/sdrf/README.md

 This is not friendly at the moment, it will crash hard if you don't run it correctly

+First run a docker registry

+`docker run -d --name docker-registry registry`

+This will spool up a registry container for you

+Next start the sdrf container

 `docker run -d -e FRONTEND_HOSTNAME=*hostname* \`
   `-p 443:443 \`